 PO 2.
 Problem analysis: Identify, formulate, review research literature and analyze complex engineering problems reaching substantiated conclusions with consideration for sustainable development.
 (WK1 to WK4)

 PO 3.
-Design/development of solutions: Design creative solutions for complex engineering problems and design/develop systems/components/processes to meet identified needs with consideration for the public health and safety, whole-life cost, net zero carbon, culture, society and environment as required.
+Design creative solutions for complex engineering problems and design/develop systems/components/processes to meet 51 identified needs with consideration for the public health and safety, whole-life cost, net zero carbon, culture, society and environment as required.
 (WK5)

 PO 4.
-Conduct investigations of complex problems: Conduct investigations of complex engineering problems using research-based knowledge including design of experiments, modelling, analysis & interpretation of data to provide valid conclusions.
+Conduct investigations of complex engineering problems using research-based knowledge including design of experiments, modelling, analysis & interpretation of data to provide valid conclusions.
 (WK8)

 PO 5.
 Engineering tool usage: Create, select and apply appropriate techniques, resources and modern engineering & IT tools, including prediction and modelling recognizing their limitations to solve complex engineering problems.
 (WK2 and WK6)